dipsh0v/PERSEPTOR/README.md

 ```

 **3. Frontend not connecting to backend:**

+**For Docker Setup:**
+- Ensure both containers are running: `docker-compose ps`
+- Check backend logs: `docker-compose logs backend`
+- Backend should be accessible at `http://localhost:5000` (local) or `http://YOUR_SERVER_IP:5000` (remote)
+- CORS is automatically configured for both localhost and remote access
+- Try accessing backend health endpoint: `curl http://localhost:5000/api/health`

+**For Manual Setup:**
 - Ensure backend is running on `http://localhost:5000`
 - Check CORS settings in `api/app.py`
 - Verify API endpoints are accessible
 - Make sure both frontend and backend are running
+- If using remote server, update `REACT_APP_API_URL` environment variable

+**For Remote/SSH Server:**
+- Verify firewall allows ports 3000 and 5000
+- Test backend connectivity: `curl http://YOUR_SERVER_IP:5000/api/health`
+- Check if frontend can reach backend from browser console
+- Ensure CORS configuration includes your server's IP/hostname

 **4. OpenAI API errors:**
 ```bash